Reflexive polytopes arising from bipartite graphs with $\gamma$-positivity associated to interior polynomials: -positivity and real-rootedness of the -polynomial of

 \begin{Proposition} Let $G$ be a bipartite permutation graph.
 Then $h^*(\Bc_G, x)$ coincides with the $h$-polynomial of a flag complex that is a triangulation of a sphere. \end{Proposition}

 \begin{proof} It is known \cite[p.94]{graphclasses} that any bipartite permutation graph satisfies the condition (iv) in Theorem~\ref{kb}.
 Hence there exists a squarefree quadratic initial ideal with respect to a reverse lexicographic order such that the smallest variable corresponds to the origin.
-By the theory of regular unimodular triangulations \cite[Chapter 8]{sturmfels1996}, this means that there exists a flag regular unimodular triangulation $\Delta$ such that the origin is a vertex of any maximal simplex in $\Delta$.
-Then $h^*(\Bc_G, x)$ coincides with the $h$-polynomial of a flag unimodular triangulation of the boundary of a convex polytope $\Bc_G$ arising from $\Delta$. \end{proof}
+This means that there exists a flag regular unimodular triangulation $\Delta$ such that the origin is a vertex of any maximal simplex in $\Delta$.
+Then $h^*(\Bc_G, x)$ coincides with the $h$-polynomial of a flag triangulation of the boundary of a convex polytope $\Bc_G$ arising from $\Delta$. \end{proof}